Jababean/pomopomo/README.md

 ***

 ## <img src="./icons/red_icon_64.png" width="16px" /> About
 Browser tab space is invaluable when studying, and shouldn't be cluttered by studying tools.
 Gala tucks away into the browser's task bar, saving space while still providing a fully functional timer.
-The extension by default follows the following format for studying.
+The extension by default follows the following format, and also includes complete customizability for the user.
 > Four **25 minute** study sessions with **5 minute** short breaks inbetween followed by one **15 minute** long break afterwards.

 ## <img src="./icons/red_icon_64.png" width="16px" /> Features